Portable keyword arguments

 code as well.

 Most Scheme implementations with keywords follow Common Lisp's approach and treat them as symbol-like objects.
-Racket and Kawa take another approach, and treat (unquoted) keywords as syntactic markers signifying a keyword argument inside a procedure call.
+Kawa and Racket take another approach, and treat (unquoted) keywords as syntactic markers signifying a keyword argument inside a procedure call.
 In these dialects of Scheme, it is a syntax error to have an unquoted keyword in source code apart from valid locations inside a procedure call.
+If we write our macros to expand into an ordinary procedure call in these Schemes, we can use keywords as markers without a problem.

 For Schemes that don’t have keyword arguments, the best